![]() |

 about their music were the distant echoes of the great Prog-Rock bands

-started at 6th Form College, and dicovered all sorts of interesting diversions.
+started at 6th Form College and discovered all sorts of interesting diversions.

 set of original material.
 Guitarist/singer Kev Reihill was the main creative